teaminkling/ngn-squid/README.md

 - You can jump to any library at any time.
 - You can see and edit any of the flags at any time.
 - You can see any of the engine's actions.
-  - You can write JavaScript actions in the inbuilt Squid Implementation.
+  - You can write JavaScript actions in the inbuilt Squid Engine.
 - You can save and load states at whim.
 - You can execute actions at whim.

 It allows you to fully play through the game you have written.

-## Implementations
+## Engines

+You can read on how to [implement Squid Engine here](docs/engine.md).
+The gist is this:

-Implement an engine and API and create a map/dictionary data structure from string to callable.
+1. Implement an engine and API and create a map/dictionary data structure from string to callable.
 This gives a string-based interface to execute tasks in-game at whim.

-Implement a way to read the JSON output (or deserialise the `.squid` file) and load in the files to memory on load.
+2. Implement a way to read the JSON output (or deserialise the `.squid` file) and load in the files to memory on load.

-Implement a way to execute each node in-engine.
+3. Implement a way to execute each node in-engine.

-And you're done!
-It's no more than 500 lines of Game Maker Language code.

 ## Modding